Giovannacm/machine-learning/README.md

 # machine-learning
-Codes developed in the Machine Learning course (provided by professor João Paulo Papa - MSC in CS at UNESP).
+Codes developed in the Machine Learning course (provided by MSc in CS at UNESP).